greenbugx/SpringfieldHavenSMPWeb/README.md

 ## Getting Started

-1. Connect to the server using: `play.springfieldhaven.com`
+1. Connect to the server using: `alphabetagamma.exaroton.me`
 2. Read the rules at spawn
 3. Find a nice spot to build
 4. Join our Discord community: [Discord Invite Link]